inside.ewu.edu

 This class is intended to provide graduate students in psychology and allied disciplines with an efficient method of presenting stimuli and gathering data using personal computers.
 The class introduces the MEL programming system by which users can prepare programs by filling out forms and supplementing the forms with MEL code.
 Demonstrations and class exercises will apply the programming techniques to carry out common psychological tasks.

-A critical analysis of research methodologies in psychology.
+A critical analysis of research methodologies in psychology and counseling.
 Emphasis is placed on developing student skills in asking and answering sound research questions.
+In addition, becoming adept at knowing treatment efficacy.

 PSYC 521.
 CARE AND CUSTODY OF FEMALE OFFENDERS.
 5 Credits.